Mamiii

 "Mamiii" is a song recorded by American singer Becky G and Colombian singer Karol G. It was released by Kemosabe and RCA Records on February 10, 2022, as the third single from Gomez's second Spanish studio album Esquemas (2022).
 It was written by Gomez, Giraldo, Elena Rose and Daniel Echavarría Oviedo and produced by the latter.
 The cover art was shot by photographer Alfredo Flores.
 It is Gomez and Giraldo's second collaboration, following "Mi Mala (Remix)" released in February 2018.
-The single reached number one on the Billboard Hot Latin Songs, peaked at number four on the Global 200, and peaked at number fifteen on the Billboard Hot 100.
+The single reached number one on the Hot Latin Songs, peaked at number four on the Global 200, and peaked at number fifteen on the Billboard Hot 100.

 Commercial performance

 The song reached a peak of number 15 on the US Billboard Hot 100, earning both artists their second top 40 in the nation, as well as Gomez's highest-charting single on the chart.

 Music video

 The original music video for the song was filmed in January 2022 in an unknown desert.
 It was scrapped due to creative differences according to Gomez.
 A second and official music video was directed by Mike Ho and released on April 15, 2022.
 It stars Angus Cloud and Mia Khalifa.
 Gomez and Giraldo do not appear in the music video.